Projektreferenzen

 2022

 Intraday / Balancing (TSO).
 Econometric identification of the link between intraday prices and balancing activation based on millions of individual transactions.
-We found a strong correlation, a possible sign for insider trading.
+We found a strong correlation, a possible sign of insider trading.
 2022.

 Electricity market design (Utility).
 Analytics and assessments on the EU market design reform, focusing on offshore wind.
+Topics included CfD design and transmission access guarantees.
 2022.

 Consumer centric market design (50Hertz / Elia).
 Study on better integration of flexible consumers into power markets, particularly device-specific metering, passive balancing, and ex-ante firm imbalance pricing.
 2022.